-For European countries like France, Italy, England, Spain and Germany, farmers markets aren’t a novelty, they’re an essential element of daily life.
+For European countries like France, Italy, England, Spain and Germany, farmers’ markets aren’t a novelty, they’re an essential element of daily life.
 Europeans don’t stockpile their groceries in huge refrigerators or store massive amounts of toilet paper from Costco.

 The primary reason Europeans don’t shop in abundance; they don’t have ample storage space for bulk shopping.
 Your first reaction may be to think they’re less fortunate.
 On the contrary, they’re better off by default for several reasons.
-I list five here, coupled with my favorite local Sonoma County farmers market’s you won’t want to miss.
+I list five here, coupled with my favorite local Sonoma County farmers’ markets you won’t want to miss.

-Shopping daily or even twice a week wastes less food.
+1. Less Waste: Shopping daily or even twice a week wastes less food.
 Buying in bulk harbors a false sense of security and isn’t advantageous.
 Admit it, we’ve all done it.
 We’ve all thrown food away because we didn’t eat it fast enough.

 ~According to a survey conducted by the American Chemistry Council, the average American household throws out $640 of food each year.~

-A 2015 Bureau of Labor Statistics report concluded the average American household spent $4,015 on groceries in 2015, resulting in 16% waste due to spoiled goods.
+2. Save Money: A 2015 Bureau of Labor Statistics report concluded the average American household spent $4,015 on groceries in 2015, resulting in 16% waste due to spoiled goods.
 At first glance, this percentage may seem insignificant.
 However, when considered collectively, this number equates to a whopping 80 billion tons of waste each year.

 3. Healthier Lifestyle

-Produce consumed from farmers markets is more nutritious simply because nonlocal produce travel thousands of miles and takes at least a week to reach its retail destination.
+Produce consumed from farmers’ markets is more nutritious simply because nonlocal produce travels thousands of miles and takes at least a week to reach its retail destination.
 This journey doesn’t even include shelf time in the supermarket.
 Fruits and vegetables begin to lose nutritional value within three days.
 So in order for bulk import farmers to compensate for lag time, crops are harvested early.
 Local produce harvested during prime picking time reaps the most nutritious bounty.
 Produce nutrients are optimal when consumed within the first week of harvest.

 ~The Institute of Food Research reports that fresh vegetables traveling long distances lose up to 45 percent of their nutritional value between being picked and landing in a supermarket.~